 How to Get Divorced in NC

 The dissolution of a marriage through divorce is often a complex process involving personal matters and financial considerations.
-When you want to know how to get a divorce in NC, a step by step guide is a good starting point to understand the process.
+When you want to know how to get divorce in NC, a step by step guide is a good starting point to understand the process.

 Like many states, North Carolina offers “no-fault” divorce, which means neither party has to prove the other has caused their marriage to end.
 North Carolina also enables couples to execute a divorce without legal help.

 Filing for Divorce in NC

 The outline below explains the steps in a divorce in North Carolina.
 Call the Raleigh divorce attorneys of Charles R. Ullman & Associates or use our online contact form for more information and assistance.
 We serve clients throughout Raleigh and Wake County.

 Steps for Separation and Divorce in North Carolina

 Divorce is a complex legal process that is different in each case.
 But, in general, divorce in North Carolina proceeds as follows: